MathCancer/PhysiCell/documentation/Quickstart.md

 ```

-### OSX
+### macOS

-Unfortunately, the C++ compiler provided by the latest version of XCode on OSX does not support OpenMP.
+Unfortunately, the C++ compiler provided by the latest version of XCode on macOS does not support OpenMP.
 To resolve this, we recommend using the `brew` package manager to install a recent version of `gcc`.
 Follow the [brew
 installation instructions](https://docs.brew.sh/Installation.html).

 After installing brew, type `brew install gcc` from a Terminal command line.
 This
 should install a recent version of gcc/g++ (supporting OpenMP) into `/usr/local/bin`.
-You can verify this with (note the g++ version # will change over time, but in June 2021, it is version 11):
+You can verify this with (note the g++ version # will change over time, but in June 2021, it was version 11):
 ```
 $ ls -l /usr/local/bin/g++*
    ...             /usr/local/bin/g++-11@ -> ../Cellar/gcc/11.1.0_1/bin/g++-11